teonite/matrix/README.md

    make install_element_web
    ```

-   This command will initiate the installation of Element Web.
+   This command will initiate the installation of element-web, by default element-web will create ingress on ***chat.openearth.space***.

 <br>